 Regularly clean your mining rigs

-As compare to PC cases, the mining rigs are open all the time.
+As compared to PC cases, the mining rigs are open all the time.
 This is because more fresh air is required while GPU mining.
 This mining rig’s shape increases the chances of dust build-up.
 Too much dust can also crash your mining GPU.
 So, clean your PC and mining rigs at least once a month.

 Other common causes of high GPU temp are as under.
 So avoid them and get a healthy GPU.

 - Use a better thermal interface material. (apply thermal paste)

 - Increase fan speed to push more air through the heat sink.

 Usually EVGA graphics card idle temperature is 30°C to 40°C and under load, it reaches from 60°C to 85°C. Its maximum temperature goes between 95°C-105°C. At this point, the system shut itself down to prevent damage.

 The ideal GPU temperatures range is between 65 to 85°C under gaming.